 Crazy for Crackle Weave

-In this workshop students will be weave a sampler on 4 shafts that can be used as a table runner or wall hanging.
-Each student will work on a pre-warped loom and will weave their way through numerous treadling variations.
-These variations that we will be exploring will provide inspiration for future projects in the crackle structure.
+In this workshop students will be weaving a sampler on 4 shafts that can be used as a table runner or wall hanging.
+Each student will work on a pre-warped loom and weave their way through numerous treadling variations.
+These variations will provide inspiration for future projects in the crackle structure.
 This versatile and lesser known weave structure which replicates the look of Overshot and Summer and Winter will be your next favorite structure in your bank of weaving knowledge.
 Come and explore the wonders of Crackle.
 All materials are included with your tuition.